-For sale: Tata plant with 350 workers
+Tata plant with 350 workers up for sale

 However, it creates more uncertainty for Tata's workforce at Cogent following a previous sales process of its entire UK business that was eventually abandoned.

-Tata is now in talks with the German company, Thyssenkrupp, over a merger of their European steel operations.
+Tata is now in talks with the German company Thyssenkrupp over a merger of their European steel operations.

 The current sale is not thought to be linked to those merger talks.